 - Motivations and Personal Experiences:

-- The Struggles and Setbacks:
+- The Struggles ,Setbacks and Challenges Mae Jamison faced:

 - Career Achievements and Breaking Barriers: